edina/nbexchange/README.md

 This is the _service_ url used by jupyterhub, and defaults to `/services/nbexchange/`

-Can also be defined in the environment variable `JUPYTERHUB_SERVICE_PREFIX`

 - **`base_storage_location`**

 This is where the exchange will store the files uploaded, and defaults to `/tmp/courses`

-Can also be defined in the environment variable `NBEX_BASE_STORE`

 - **`db_url`**

 This is the database connector, and defaults to an in-memory SQLite (`sqlite:///:memory:`)

-Can also be defined in the environment variable `NBEX_DB_URL`

 - **`db_kwargs`**